-Most host download commands sent to the I-O Print Box take effect immediately and stay only in the interface's active memory.
-To save the changed configuration beyond a power off, host download command Z99,0 must be sent.
-Z99,0 saves current settings into permanent memory to become the power-up setting.
-It should be sent only when you want to save the setting permanently.
+Most Host/PC download commands sent to the I-O Print Box take effect immediately and stay only in the interface's active memory.
+To save the changed configuration beyond a power off, Host download command Z99,0 must be sent.

-Tip: Save the host download commands in a separate file.
-If you need to re-configure the I-O Print Box at a later time, or if you need to configure more than one I-O Print Box, just "print" the file containing the host download commands.
+Tip: Save the Host download commands in a separate file.
+If you need to re-configure the I-O 4430/4431 at a later time, or if you need to configure more than one I-O Print Box, just "print" the file containing the Host download commands.